kief/infrastructure-as-code.com/_patterns/stack-configuration/pipeline-defined-parameters.md

 ---
 layout: pattern
 title:  "Pipeline-Defined Parameters"
-date: 2019-02-12 09:32:50 +0000
+date: 2019-03-14 08:00:00 +0000
 category: Stack Configuration Patterns
-order: 24
+order: 25
 published: true
 status: review
 ---

-When infrastructure code is applied to environments using a Continuous Delivery Pipeline, stack instance values can be defined in pipeline job configuration.
+When instances of a [template stack](/patterns/stack-replication/template-stack.html) is managed using a Continuous Delivery Pipeline, stack instance values can be defined in pipeline job configuration.
 Each stage which applies the stack code to a given environment includes configuration values for that environment, which is then passed to the command which applies to the code.

 <figure>